Last Updated on

 Indeed, your ability to unleash software, services, and computing rapidly to solve evolving problems can spell success or failure in today’s environment.

 The concept behind microservices has its key roots back in 2002 at Amazon but gained its best traction in 2014.
 And 2015 was the “Year of Microservices” for Java (ScottLogic).
 Continuing on the momentum of the prior 2 years, there’s no shortage of excitement in 2016.
 We continue to see emerging challenges, opportunities, and trends driving how enterprises adopt microservices.

 If you’re looking to move your company’s legacy systems into the cloud, driven by microservices, this post will provide you a primer and update on the quickly evolving field.

 And by heading down this path, you’ll be in good company.
 The top users of microservices include Amazon, Google, Netflix, eBay, and more.

 While the technology and skillsets are easier for companies to get their hands on, that doesn’t mean they’re ready.
 Integrating these technologies and practices into the larger business is where the trick really is.
 It takes cross-functional leadership and the ability to organize multiple departments around this concept.

-I was fortunate to be in a company that was a very early adopter of the organizing around small software features.
-We had the entire business aligned to this model about a decade ago.
-Now this doesn’t mean we were deploying small bits of software rapidly or using microservices.
+I was fortunate to be in a company that was a very early adopter of organizing around small software features.
+We had the entire business aligned with this model about a decade ago.
+Now, this doesn’t mean we were deploying small bits of software rapidly or using microservices.